-- b.
-Community Planning-The Planning Board adopts a memorandum dated November 2, 2021 (McCray to Bossi), incorporated herein by reference, which indicated that the proposed project has no master plan conformance issues, nor conformance issues with the applicable requirements of the M-I-O Zone for height associated with the Conical Surface of the Right Runway of Joint Base Andrews. - c.
-Transportation Planning-The Planning Board adopts a memorandum dated November 10, 2021 (Burton to Bossi), incorporated herein by reference, which provided analysis of the previous conditions of approval.
-The proposed development will provide a 70-foot-wide area for roadway dedication in the far western portion of the site associated with alignment of master-planned right-of-way C-636.
+c.
+Transportation Planning-In a memorandum dated October 22, 2024 (Ryan to Myerholtz), incorporated herein by reference, the Transportation Planning Section provided analysis of the previous conditions of approval.
+The approved development will provide a 70-foot-wide area for roadway dedication, in the far western portion of the site associated with alignment of master-planned right-of-way C-636.
 Access to the development will be from a future master-planned road, P-615, also known as Bridle Vale Road, which is to be constructed with the Parkside development to the north, per PPS 4-16001.
-Because Bridle Vale Road is not yet constructed, permitting and development on the subject site will be directly linked to the completion of Bridle Vale Road to provide access.
-The Planning Board finds the DSP acceptable from the standpoint of transportation. - d.
-Pedestrian and Bicycle Planning The Planning Board adopts a memorandum dated November 10, 2021 (Ryan to Bossi), incorporated herein by reference, which noted that sidewalks, crosswalks, wider shared-use paths, shared-lane markings, bicycle signage along planned P-615, and strategically placed bicycle racks contribute to the master plan recommendations and PPS conditions.
-The applicant's submission includes 8-foot-wide shared-use paths surrounding the SWM ponds.
-Additional 8-foot-wide shared-use paths are provided as a pedestrian path between the two pods of development, as well as the previously mentioned shared-use path which leads to the planned Melwood Legacy Trail.
+Since Bridle Vale Road is not yet constructed, permitting and development on the subject site will be directly linked to the completion of Bridle Vale Road, to provide access.
+In general, the DSP is acceptable from the standpoint of vehicular transportation.

+Sidewalks, crosswalks, wider shared-use paths, shared-lane markings, bicycle signage along planned P-615, and strategically placed bicycle racks contribute to the master plan recommendations and PPS conditions.
+The applicant's submission includes 10-foot-wide shared-use paths surrounding the SWM ponds.
+Additional 8-foot-wide shared-use paths are provided as a pedestrian path between the two pods of development, as well as the previously mentioned shared-use path, which leads to the planned Melwood Legacy Trail.
 These features will allow for greater and safer pedestrian movement throughout the site.
-The Planning Board finds the pedestrian and bicycle transportation site access and circulation of this plan is acceptable from the standpoint of bicycle and pedestrian transportation. - e.
-Environmental Planning-The Planning Board adopts a memorandum dated November 9, 2021 (Kirchhof to Bossi), incorporated herein by reference, which provided responses to relevant previous conditions of approval and the following summarized comments:
+The Planning Board finds the pedestrian and bicycle transportation site access and circulation of this plan is acceptable from the standpoint of bicycle and pedestrian transportation.

+d.
+Environmental Planning-In a memorandum dated October 23, 2024 (Kirchhof to Myerholtz), incorporated herein by reference, the Environmental Planning Section provided responses to relevant previous conditions of approval and the following summarized comments:

-The application has an approved Natural Resources Inventory NRI-090-05-03.
-The TCP2 and the DSP show all the required information correctly, in conformance with the NRI.
-Marlboro Clays are mapped in the northwestern corner of the site and a soils report was reviewed by the Prince George's County Department of Permitting, Inspections and Enforcement (DPIE), who concluded that there are no safety concerns with the soils at the time of DSP.
-DPIE could require additional soils evaluation at the time of issuance of a grading or building permit.
+The application has an approved Natural Resources Inventory, NRI-090-05-03.
+The TCP2 and DSP show all the required information correctly, in conformance with the NRI.
+Marlboro clays are mapped in the northwestern corner of the site, and a soils report was reviewed by DPIE, who concluded that there are no safety concerns with the soils, at the time of DSP.
+DPIE could require an additional soils evaluation at the time of issuance of a grading or building permit.